PrimaveraDeveloper/identity-server/ref/endpoints/token-endpoint.md

 ## Remarks

+- The client credentials (`client_id` and `client_secret`) can, alternatively, be provided in the Authorization header (with Basic authentication).
-You can invoke the endpoint directly as any other HTTP call.
+- You can invoke the endpoint directly as any other HTTP call.

-However, it is easier to use `Primavera.Hydrogen.IdentityModel.Client.TokenClient` as it provides methods tailored for each grant type and it deals with encoding the parameters and parsing the response correctly.
+> It is easier to use `Primavera.Hydrogen.IdentityModel.Client.TokenClient` as it provides methods tailored for each grant type and deals with encoding the parameters and parsing the response correctly.